 Work done = Heat supplied – Heat rejected

 ∴ Air standard efficiency

 We know for constant pressure heating process (1-2),

 Substituting the value of T1 in equations (iv) and (v)

 Now substituting the values of T1, T2 and T3 in equation (iii),

 The efficiency of the ideal diesel cycle is lower than of otto cycle, for the same compression ratio.

 The diesel cycle efficiency increases with decreases in cut-off and approaches maximum (equal to otto cycle efficiency) than cut-off is zero, i.e, p=1.

 That’s it.
 Thank you guy’s thank you so much for reading this article.
-If you any questions about “Diesel Cycle” you can ask in the comment section below.
-If you like this note please share with your friends.
+If you have any questions about “Diesel Cycle” you can ask in the comment section below.
+If you like this note please share it with your friends.